Haywire (book): Introduction and epilogue

-The 2011 paperback edition includes an introduction by Hayward’s family and friend Buck Henry – actor, director, and Oscar-nominated screenwriter (The Graduate) – and an epilogue by the author, both of which are dated May 2010.
+The 2011 paperback edition includes an introduction by Hayward’s family friend Buck Henry – actor, director, and Oscar-nominated screenwriter (The Graduate) – and an epilogue by the author, both of which are dated May 2010.
 Henry introduces Leland and his "crazy kids," while Hayward’s epilogue discusses the years since Haywire was first published, thanks Henry for urging her to finish writing it, and, most notably, covers her brother William’s death (he shot himself in the heart in 2008).
 The "epilogue is remarkable for its uninflected tone.
 She offers nothing remotely consoling about redemption or overcoming adversity.
 And that is one of the most bracing and strangely affirming aspects of this book."

 Reception

 Within a month of its publication, Haywire was “heading for what appears to be a huge commercial success.”
 It became a #1 New York Times Best Seller and was on the list for 17 weeks.
 The New York Times Book Review described it as "a Hollywood childhood memoir, a glowing tapestry spun with equal parts of gold and pain.
 As a book it is an absolute beauty – a Hollywood beauty, to be precise – with all the charm that term implies, the deceptive simplicity, the complex hidden machinery and, above all, the terrible cost."
 Critics commented that the book, although published when Brooke was 39, deals mostly with her life up to her early 20s and is mostly silent on her personal tragedies (the most evident of which were her failed marriages) that occurred in the intervening years.
 The later epilogue addresses this issue, albeit briefly.

 Another New York Times reviewer wrote that one of Haywire’s themes contributed to a 1970s trend: "'Survival,' as opposed to action and creativity, seems to be the dominant motif in much of 70’s popular culture, especially in some books...Brooke Hayward’s childhood, described in Haywire, has been discussed as if it had been the domestic equivalent of an Iranian torture chamber."